chillum/ovpn-key/README.md

 This utility is designed as [easy-rsa](https://github.com/OpenVPN/easy-rsa) replacement suitable for one exact use case.

-It's basically a wrapper around `openssl` to:
+It's basically a wrapper around OpenSSL API to:
 * create a self-signed CA
 * create client and server certificates and pack them to ZIP files along with the OpenVPN config
 * revoke the certificates